Limited Immunity Amnesty Program (LIAP)

 as safe, habitable, and a low priority for code enforcement.

-The key reason for the LIAP program is to be able to inspect unpermitted structures to ensure that they are safe and habitable, allowing these structures to continue to provide needed housing and other resources to the Santa Cruz County community.
+The purpose the LIAP program is to promote special inspections and safety modifications of existing unpermitted structures to ensure they are safe, healthy and habitable, and once certified as safe, to allow these structures to continue to provide needed housing and other resources to the Santa Cruz County community.